Nevada’s highways lead to some of the most incredible destinations in the entire world.

 Straddling the Nevada-California border, Lake Tahoe is a prime destination to visit in order to experience the Silver State’s alpine region.
 If you’re traveling during the warmer months, you’ll love playing around in the lake, with boating, kayaking, swimming, and canoeing being just a few of the activities on offer.

-If you’d rather not get wet, hiking is another incredible activity here, with lots of beautiful trails providing fabulous views of the lake and the mountains that surround it.
+If you’d rather not get wet, hiking is another incredible activity here, with many beautiful trails providing fabulous views of the lake and the mountains surrounding it.
+It’s undoubtedly one of the best lake vacation spots in the US.

 If you have a bit more time left to explore, these two destinations are wonderful additions to your Nevada road trip in order to get to know the state’s more remote destinations.
 Both stops require significant detours, but they’re definitely worth visiting if time isn’t an issue!